telosnetwork/telos-docs/docs/zero/about/core_concepts.md

 ### Network (NET)

 Besides CPU and RAM, NET is also a very important resource for the Telos blockchain network.
 NET is the network bandwidth, measured in bytes, of transactions and is referred to as `net bandwidth` on the cleos `get account` command.
-NET is a also a transient system resource and falls under the staking mechanism of EOSIO.
+NET is a also a transient system resource and falls under the staking mechanism of Antelope.

 More details about NET as a system resource can be found [here](https://developers.eos.io/manuals/eosio.contracts/latest/index/#net).